 Port wine is a sweet wine, fortified with brandy or other spirits, and it is one of the most famous exports of Portugal.
 It has a rather dusty reputation these days; you think of Victorian gentlemen passing the port after dinner while the ladies retire to the parlor.
 But I have an abiding love for port; its richness and sweetness come with an abundance of intense flavors that aren't found in many other wines.

 Port and tonic, however, uses an even less-well known port: White port.
 This wine is made with any of four dozen grapes approved for port, and it has the sweetness of ruby port without as much of the body.
-It's much lighter and fresher than most dessert wines, and, as this piece in the Seattle Weekly points out, it has something of the flavor and character of the French Lillet.
-It's rounder and richer, though, than Lillet; its flavor lingers a little on the tongue, and the honeyed fruit flavors taste ripe instead of herbed or astringent.
+It’s much lighter and fresher than most dessert wines.

 Many bars and restaurants in Portugal serve a refreshing glass of white port mixed with tonic over ice, with a slice of orange, before dinner.
 It's sweet, but not too sweet, and awakens the appetite.

-Now, many people would say that this is a summer drink.
+Many people would say that this is a summer drink.
 And of course this is delicious and refreshing on a hot summer day.
 But I find that the honeyed character of the wine suits fall and winter just as well.
-It has the light, refreshing characteristic of a good apéritif, but it's not nearly as crisp as a gin and tonic, or even Lillet.
-With a squeeze of orange, it's my current favorite way to start a fancy dinner.
+It has the light, refreshing characteristic of a good apéritif, but it’s not nearly as crisp as a gin and tonic, or even Lillet.
+With a squeeze of orange, it’s my favorite way to start a fancy dinner.

-makes 1 drink
+Makes 1 drink

-4 ounces good-quality tonic water, such as Fevertree or Q Tonic
+good-quality tonic water, such as Fevertree or Q Tonic

-2 ounces white port
+white port

 Orange slice, to garnish